doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 Optional module for Merlord's survival and camping mod, *Ashfall*, and a complementary suite of mods.
 This is easily the most impressive gameplay mod around.
 It's sleek, easy to use, and really, really fun.
 1. [Ashfall](https://www.nexusmods.com/morrowind/mods/49057?tab=description)
 1. [The Guar Whisperer](https://www.nexusmods.com/morrowind/mods/48247)
->*Note*: there is a very small performance hit.
-Depending on your machine, you may not notice.

 ## Sound Overhaul
 Dynamic ambient sound, footsteps, and more.